Retinal Artery Occlusion

 Author: Ameen Marashi, MD

-Documentation of visual loss is essential, which includes the location and duration along with detailed ocular history and amaurosis fugax
+Documentation of visual loss is essential, which includes the location and duration along with detailed ocular history and amaurosis fugax which lasts for seconds to a minutes.

 It is crucial to document any signs of giant cell arteritis (GCA) such as headache, neck pain, fever, scalp tenderness, and jaw claudication.